qarmin/czkawka/README.md

 # Czkawka
 Czkawka is simple, fast and easy to use alternative to Fslint, written in Rust.
-It is in very early development, so most of the functions aren't added and doesn't work.
-This is my first ever project in Rust so probably a lot of things are written in the most optimal way.
+This is my first ever project in Rust so probably a lot of things are not being written in the most optimal way.

-## Done
+## Features
-- Rich instruction with examples - CLI(`cargo run --bin czkawka_cli`)
+- Written in fast and memory safe Rust
+- CLI frontend, very fast and powerful with rich help
-- GTK Frontend(Still WIP) - (`cargo run --bin czkawka_gui`)
+- GUI GTK frontend(Still WIP) - use modern GTK 3 and looks similar to FSlint
-  - Basic layout
-  - Remembering of buttons between different tabs
-- Orbtk Frontend(Still very early WIP) - (`cargo run --bin czkawka_gui_orbtk`)
+- GUI Orbtk frontend(Very early WIP) - alternative GUI with reduced functionality
-- Saving results to file
+- Saving results to file - allows to easily read entries found by tool
-- Duplicated file finding
-  - Including and excluding directories(absolute paths)
-  - Option to remove all except newest, oldest and one oldest or newest
-  - Fast(by size) or accurate(by hash) file checking
-  - Support for * wildcard when excluding files and folders
-  - Checking only selected extensions(default macros like IMAGE, VIDEO, TEXT are available)
+- Rich search option - allows setting absolute included and excluded directories, set of allowed files extensions or excluded items with * wildcard
+- Multiple tools to use:
+  - Duplicates - Finds duplicates basing on its size(fast) or hash(accurate)
-- Empty folders finding
+  - Empty Folders - Finds empty folders with help of advanced algorithm
-  - Advanced empty files finding(finds and remove folders which contains only empty folders)
+  - Big Files - Finds provided number of the biggest files in given location
+  - Empty Files - Looks for empty files across disk
-  - Option to remove all files
+  - Temporary Files - Allows to find files

 ## TODO
 - Comments - a lot of things should be described